If you’ve been keeping fish for any time, you’ve heard of AquaClear filters.

-Everything you need to set up this filter is in the box, including filtration media.
+First, everything you need to set up this filter is in the box, including filtration media.

-All of this media provides three stages of filtration (mechanical, chemical, and biological).
+This media provides three stages of filtration (mechanical, chemical, and biological).

 Most HOB aquarium filters have media trays, but the AquaClear 70 filter has an open container instead.

-This allows you to use a ton of media for better filtration and lets you experiment with your media mixture.
+This lets you use a ton of media for better filtration and experiment with your media mixture.

-The overall build quality is solid.
-It’s definitely made of plastic, but the materials are on par with what you’ll find in most filters.
+Of course, it’s made of plastic, but the materials are on par with what you’ll find in most filters.

 The filter operation is whisper-quiet, but we did notice a slight rattle from the lid shaking against the top of the filter.